ISISComputingGroup/ibex_developers_manual/Experimental-Database.md

 ## Deployment

 The populator is installed on the linux server control-svcs.
 This can be accessed using the credentials in the usual place.
-The program is installed under `/home/epics/RB_number_populator` and is being run as a service called rb_number_populator.
+The program is installed under `/home/epics/RB_num_populator` and is being run as a cron job every hour.
 Logs for the program are written into `/home/epics/RB_number_populator/logs`.